 In some cases, animals like tigers and wolves may fatally wound a bear during a fight.
 In other instances, these animals may feed on a bear carcass.

 Surprisingly, humans are bears’ main predators.
-In many parts of the world, people hunt down bears for their organs.
+People hunt down bears in many parts of the world for their organs.
 They then use organs, like the gall bladder, in traditional medicine.

 Scent communication is a big thing in the bear kingdom.
 Since they’re solitary animals, they have developed the ability to communicate messages over long distances.
 By using scent marking, a bear can communicate various messages to others.
 They have glands in their feet that release chemicals or scents when they twist their feet into the ground.